Tapestry of Life(c) 2011 Metin Bereketli

 All Souls' Day

-A day Roman Catholics pay respect and remember the souls of friends and loved ones who have died and gone to heaven.
+A day Roman Catholics pay respect and remember the souls of friends and loved ones, particularly those in purgatory.
 Resources for All Souls' Day

 Ascension of 'Abdu'l-Bahá